Public health act funeral policy

 • provided on request without charge

-If a burial is required and the deceased did not own a grave, the burial will take place in a public grave within a Southend-on-Sea City Cemetery.
+If a burial is required and the deceased did not own a grave, burial will take place in a public grave within a Southend-on-Sea City Cemetery.

-• minister of religion, or
+• minister of religion or

 If a non-religious service is appropriate, a civil funeral celebrant will be used.
 The family and /or friends may be asked to select the music to be played at this service.

-Following the cremation, the ashes can be placed without witness in the Gardens of Remembrance at Sutton Road Crematorium.
-This occurs two weeks after the service.
-Family members or friends can attend if they want to.
-The next of kin may:
+Following the cremation, the cremated remains can be interred without witness in the Gardens of Remembrance at Sutton Road Crematorium, two weeks after the service.
+Family members or friends can attend the internment if they wish to do so.

-• collect the ashes
+• collect the ashes or

-• give them into the care of a close family member or friend (with their permission)
+• give them into the care of a close family member or friend with their permission

 There is no charge for this.